Microsoft Word DOCX – export config usage

 <inline>

-If a label name is defined under the attribute @value under <label>, then the contents inside this inline are transformed into the Word Style selected under the attribute @wordstyle.
-The attribute @wordstyle under <label> can also contain generate-ps-style forcing the process to generate a unique style for that inline label.
+<label> – defining a label name using the attribute @value under <label> transforms the content of the inline label into the character style in Word, of the attribute @wordstyle.
+The attribute @wordstyle under <label> can also contain generate-ps-style to force the generation of a style for each inline label.

 <properties-fragments>